soteria-security/CredEcho/README.md

   says so rather than rendering empty.

-A **View all details** button opens a flyout carrying the exhaustive record: the timeline, every individual scored sign-in, and the follow-on actions.
+A **View all details** button opens a flyout carrying the exhaustive record: the timeline, every individual scored sign-in, and the complete form of any section the card truncated.
 Escape, the close button, or a click outside dismisses it.

+One flyout serves the whole card.
+Each control names the node it wants to show, so **View all details** opens the entire record while the control beside a truncated section opens that section alone, and the flyout header states which of the two is on screen.
+Capping a further section does not mean adding a further panel to open it.

 That detail is not fetched or rebuilt.
 It is authored once into a hidden node inside the card, and the flyout renders a copy of that same node, so the card, the flyout, and the printed page cannot